mrgaaron/docs/source/pipelines/endpoints.rst

 A Quick Note on Channels
 -------------------------

 In this document, we refer obliquely to "channels".
-Channels are conceptually just uniquely-identified buckets of pipelines.
+Channels are conceptually just uniquely-identified buckets of pipelines that satisfy the following invariant:
+"All pipelines for a given channel observe the events posted to that channel".
+For now, that's exactly one possible channel with one pipeline subscribed to it,but keep an eye out for multiple channels and pipelines.
 They namespace which data applies to which pipeline.